- Admissions to the Master's Degree Programmes at Hanken 2014

 · IELTS (International English Language Testing System, Academic): a minimum score of 6,5 is required.
 A photocopy of the test result should be included with the application.
 The results are valid for two years and test results older than this are not accepted.
 The test result must reach UAF no later than 28 February 2014 at 16:00 (GMT +2).

 · CPE (Certificate of Proficiency in English): a minimum score of grade C. An applicant's copy of the test result is acceptable, since the results will be verified from the test organiser.
-Include your candidate ID and secret code.
+Include your Candidate's ID (3 letters and 6 numbers) and secret code (4 numbers).
 If you do not have these codes, you can request them from the testing organisation.
 Please note that only tests taken after 2005 are accepted.
 The copy ofthe test result should be included in the application and must reach UAF no later than 28 February 2014 at 16:00 (GMT +2).

 No other English proficiency tests are accepted.
 Please note that it is the applicant's responsibility to find out the language test dates and closing dates for registration.
 The language test procedure may take several months including registration for the test, taking the test and getting the results.
 Applicants are advised to take the test as early as possible in order to avoid trouble with fully booked test dates.
 Language test results must be sent to University Admissions Finland by the application deadline.
 Test scores sent as attachments to an email message are not acceptable.
 Please note that your language test score must be valid throughout the entire application period.
 This means that if your language test expires even 1 day before the final application deadline, your language test score will not meet the requirements.
 Please check the validity of your test score and make arrangements for a new language test well in advance, if necessary.